abdelrahmanyr/Aurora/README.md

 # Aurora
-Android application for downloading tracks from youtube with Spotify metadata and album art
+Android application for downloading tracks from Youtube with Spotify metadata and album art